CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Dynamic vs static library?

-The main difference between a static and dynamic library is in the Inversion Of Control (IoC) (TODO: well done, spelled it out - when introducing a new acronym that you later use) and how they are linked towards the main executable.
+The main difference between a static and dynamic library is in the Inversion Of Control (IoC) and how they are linked towards the main executable.
 When you are using something from a static library, you are in control of it as it becomes part of the main executable during the build process (linking).
 On the other hand, when you are using something from a dynamic framework you are passing responsibility for it to the framework as the framework is dynamically linked to the executable's process on app start.
 I’ll delve more into IoC in the paragraph below.
 Static libraries, at least on iOS, cannot contain anything other than the executable code unless they are wrapped into a static framework.
 A framework (dynamic or static) can contain everything you can think of e.g storyboards, XIBs, images and so on…

 As mentioned above, the way dynamic framework code execution works is slightly different than in a classic project or a static library.
 For instance, calling a function from the dynamic framework is done through a framework's interface.
 Let’s say a class from a framework is instantiated in the project and then a specific method is called on it.
 When the call is being made, you are passing the responsibility for it to the dynamic framework and the framework itself then makes sure that the specific action is executed and the results then passed back to the caller.
 This programming paradigm is known as Inversion Of Control.
 Thanks to the umbrella file and module map you know exactly what you can access and instantiate from the dynamic framework after the framework was built.